tmasha/team-bizmetric-capstone/README.md

 ## TypeScript Backup

-The original TypeScript app has been moved to `typescript-backup`.
+The original TypeScript prototype that was created with Figma has been moved to `typescript-backup`.

 To run it: